 In April 2015, the FASB issued new guidance on the presentation of debt issuance costs (ASU 2015-03, Interest - Imputation of Interest (Subtopic 835-30): Simplifying the Presentation of Debt Issuance Costs), effective for fiscal years beginning after December 15, 2015, and interim periods within those fiscal years and should be applied retrospectively to all periods presented.
 Early adoption of the new guidance is permitted for financial statements that have not been previously issued.
 The new guidance will require that debt issuance costs be presented in the balance sheet as a direct deduction from the related debt liability rather than as an asset, consistent with debt discounts.
-The Company adapted ASU 2015-03 and as such, the debt issuance cost for Fortress was presented in the balance sheet as a direct deduction from the related debt liability.
+The Company adopted ASU 2015-03 and as such, the debt issuance costs for Fortress note was presented in the balance sheet as direct deduction from the related debt liability.

 In August 2014, the FASB issued Accounting Standards Update No. 2014-15, Disclosure of Uncertainties About an Entity's Ability to Continue as a Going Concern.
 This standard update provides guidance around management's responsibility to evaluate whether there is substantial doubt about an entity's ability to continue as a going concern and to provide related footnote disclosures.
 The new guidance is effective for all annual and interim periods ending after December 15, 2016.
-The new guidance will not have an impact on the Company's consolidated financial statements.
+The new guidance is not expected to have a significant impact on the Company's consolidated financial statements.